-Please share this information freely, and if your area commission, civic association or neighborhood organization would like to request City Council object to the renewal of a specific liquor permit, it is imperative that you submit a letter to Columbus City Attorney, Richard C. Pfeiffer, Jr.'s office NO LATER THAN SEPTEMBER 21, 2012 to allow for a proper investigation of the establishment.
-In the letter, please state the reasons why the liquor permit premises is a problem and include as much detail as possible about the problems your community has incurred as a result of the establishment.
+Please share this information freely, and if your area commission, civic association or neighborhood organization would like to request City Council object to the renewal of a specific liquor permit, it is imperative that you submit a letter to Columbus City Attorney Richard C. Pfeiffer, Jr.'s office NO LATER THAN Monday, October 5, 2015 to allow for a proper investigation of the establishment.
+In the letter, please state the reasons why the liquor permit premise or premises are a problem and include as much detail as possible about the problems your community has incurred as a result of the establishment.
 This is your opportunity to bring to our attention those liquor establishments which might be a problem in your community.
 In your letter, please designate a contact person within your organization so that City Attorney Pfeiffer's office can remain in contact with your organization during the process.